Defacto, same-sex and registered relationships

 Domestic violence protection orders are available to same-sex couples.

-Same-sex couples can’t legally adopt a child but can be considered as foster carers.
+Same-sex married couples may, from 9 December 2017, be able to legally adopt a child in Queensland.
+Same-sex couples wishing to adopt should get legal advice.
+Same–sex couples can be considered as foster carers.

 If they consent, the birth mother’s female defacto partner can be recognised as a parent if the couple’s child has been born using a fertilisation procedure, such as in vitro fertilisation.

-In Queensland, defacto couples can register their relationship.
+In Queensland, defacto couples can register their relationship (called a civil partnership).
 This can be done as a sign of commitment or for legal reasons.
 A registered relationship isn’t the same as a marriage.
+A civil partnership ends if either party marries.

 You may need legal advice if you’re in, or have been part of a defacto relationship and have questions about:

-We may be able to give legal advice about defacto (including same-sex) couples’ rights in some areas of law.
+We may be able to give legal advice about married and defacto (including same-sex) couples’ rights in some areas of law.
 We can’t give advice about wills.

 The following organisations may be able to give legal advice.